Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/prometheus-grafana.md

 The {{site.kic_product_name}} can give you visibility into how {{site.base_gateway}} is performing and how the services in your Kubernetes cluster are responding to the inbound traffic.

-This guide below walks you through setting up monitoring for
+This guide walks you through setting up monitoring for
 {{site.base_gateway}} with Prometheus.

 {:.important}